 - Drug Information – Required for NTPD students admitted prior to the 2014 fall semester

 - Elective Two

 - Elective Three

-For Canadian NTPD students, ACPE accreditation standards specify the three required APPE rotations, which are drug information, ambulatory care and hospital clinical, to be performed in the United States if the student joined the NTPD Program after July 1, 2007.
+For Canadian NTPD students, ACPE accreditation standards specify the three required APPE rotations, which are drug information, ambulatory care and health-system pharmacy/inpatient, to be performed in the United States if the student joined the NTPD Program after July 1, 2007.
 However, elective APPE rotations can be completed in Canada.

 The Distance Degrees and Programs (DDP) Office will make every attempt to arrange rotations at sites near the student’s workplace, and rotations may be available on a part-time basis in cooperation with the preceptor.
 Some rotations may receive approval if a conflict of interest is not present at the student’s practice site.
 Students are asked to remain flexible, as some regions of the country, including rural areas, have limited rotations sites.
 In those cases, NTPD students will complete their rotations in Colorado.
 All Colorado rotations are six weeks in length, or 240 hours, and completed on a full-time or 40 hour per week basis.